 - any other dangerous items.

-SA Police can search a premises if they believe they will find any of these prohibited items.
+SA Police can search a premises if they believe they'll find any of these prohibited items.